lmullen/academic-article-latex/README.markdown

 ### Creating Your Document ###

 Your document must be compiled with `xelatex`.
 The basic command that you will enter at the command prompt is this:

 		$ xelatex my-document.tex

 Like most LaTeX documents, you will probably have to compile the document several times so that all the links and references are properly worked out.

 ### Options ###

 Since the class extends the default LaTeX article class, you can use the standard set of options (e.g., page size, font size).

+### Metadata ###

+At the beginning of the sample document, there are a series of definitions of metadata.
+For example, you will see the lines

+		\def\myauthor{Lincoln A. Mullen}
+		\def\myaffiliation{Brandeis University}
+		\def\mytitle{Title Goes Here}

+These definitions of metadata are intended to make it easier for you to change the information in the document.
+For example, instead of changing the e-mail twice in the author field, it is only necessary to change it in the definition of the metadata at the beginning.
+This is especially important since the text of the author and date fields can this way be lowercased automatically in order to look good in small caps, and also because the class passes the metadata along to be embedded in the PDF.

 ### Fonts ###

+This class offers two fonts as an option, Adobe Caslon Pro and Minion Pro.
+The fonts can be chosen by passing the `caslon` or `minion` option to the document class.
+For example:

+		\documentclass[caslon, 11pt]{academic-article}

-This class uses Adobe Caslon Pro as the default font.
-If you wish to change that, look through the code for the
+The class uses Adobe Caslon Pro as the default font if no option is passed to it.

+If you wish to use another font, look through the code for the lines

 		\setmainfont[options]{Adobe Caslon Pro}

 command, and change the font name to the _display_ name of the font you want to use, rather than the filename of the font.
 For example, you might change "Adobe Caslon Pro" to "Times New Roman."
 The options provided in this class will only work if the font you are using supports those OpenType features.

 ### Defined Environments and Commands ###